funvill/funvill.github.io/_posts/2023-03-13-idea045-spread-your-genes.md

 The glyph is a modified QR code that looks alien in origin and should be instantly recognizable for anyone who has played the game, but is nonsense to anyone who hasn’t (secret knowledge)

+> This feels like more of a game mechanic then a actual game.
+It feels spammy more then fun.
+It needs more then this.

 ### Goals

 The goal is to spread your DNA to the largest number of dissimilar offspring as possible.